Have a look at up/down Move: Monster Beverage Corporation (MNST)

 Monster Beverage Corporation (MNST) STOCK PRICE MOVEMENT:

-Monster Beverage Corporation (MNST) resulted positive response in Friday trading session.
-The stock has performed 0.24% and it registered share value at $69.86 in recent trade transaction.
-At present, the stock price sited at 0.04% from the 52 week high and situated at 33.75% from 52 week low.
-2651490 shares traded on hands while it’s an average volume stands with 2.66M shares.
+Monster Beverage Corporation (MNST) stock price sited at -3.30% from the 52 week high and situated at 30.56% from 52 week low.
+3279528 shares traded on hands while it’s an average volume stands with 2.71M shares.
+In last trading session, the stock received negative focus on shares from Traders.
+The stock has performed -2.22% and it registered share value at $68.19 in recent trade transaction.

+Monster Beverage Corporation (MNST) is USA based company.
+Currently it has a market worth of $37.51B.
+Using market capitalization to show the size of a company is important because company size is a basic determinant of various characteristics in which investors are interested, including risk.
+P/E ratio is noted at 34.3.
+P/E is a popular valuation ratio of a company’s current share price compared to its per-share earnings (trailing twelve months).
+Forward P/E is standing at 30.01.
+Forward P/E is a measure of the price-to-earnings ratio using forecasted earnings for the P/E calculation for the next fiscal year.
+The stock has PEG of 2.92.
+PEG ratio used to determine a stock’s value while taking into account the earnings’ growth.
+P/S ratio of 9.13 reflects the value placed on sales by the market.
+P/B ratio is 9.04.
+P/B is used to compare a stock’s market value to its book value.

 PROFITABILITY RATIOS: The company’s net profit margin is 26.60%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 58.40% and Operating Margin is seen at 33.90%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 22.50%.
 Return on Equity (ROE) is 28.20% and Return on Investment (ROI) is 27.30%.